divviup/prio-server/terraform/README.md

 Once bootstrapped, subsequent deployments should use `ENV=your-new-environment make apply`.
 Multiple environments may be deployed to the same GCP region.

-For example, let's suppose you were setting up two environments, `test-1` and `test-2` and configuring them to exchange shares.
-Once you've set up their .tfvars to refer to each other (on which topic documentation will soon follow), you might do:
+## Paired test environments

+We have support for creating two paired test environments which can exchange validation shares, along with a convincing simulation of ingestion servers and a portal server.
+To do this, you will need to create two `.tfvars` files, and on top of the usual variables, each must contain a variable like:

+    test_peer_environment = {
+      env_with_ingestor    = "with-ingestor"
+      env_without_ingestor = "without-ingestor"
+    }

+The values must correspond to the names of the environments you are using.
+Pick one of them to be the environment with ingestors.
+From there, you should be able to bring up the two environments like so:

-    ENV=test-1 make apply-bootstrap
+    ENV=with-ingestor make apply-bootstrap
-    ENV=test-2 make apply-bootstrap
+    ENV=without-ingestor make apply-bootstrap
-    ENV=test-1 make apply
+    ENV=with-ingestor make apply
-    ENV=test-2 make apply
+    ENV=without-ingestor make apply

 ## kubectl configuration